S@W/R2W Research & RETAIN Demonstration Projects

 - To increase employment retention and labor force participation of individuals who acquire, and/or are at risk of developing disabilities that inhibit their ability to work; and

-- To reduce long-term work disability among project participants, including the need for Social Security Disability Insurance and Supplemental Security Income.
+- To reduce long-term work absences among project participants, including the need for Social Security Disability Insurance and Supplemental Security Income.

 The RETAIN Demonstration Projects will span a total of five years and be funded in two phases.
 Phase 1 is 18 months and includes planning and start-up activities, including the launch of a small pilot demonstration within nine months of award.
-Nearly $19,000,000 was awarded to eight state workforce agencies during Phase 1.
+Nearly $19,000,000 in Phase 1 funding was awarded to the following state workforce agencies in September 2018: